ADA-research/Sparkle/Examples/configuration_quality.md

 Validate the performance of the best found parameter configuration.
 The test set is optional.
 We again set the performance measure to absolute quality.

-`sparkle validate_configured_vs_default --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --instance-set-test Instances/X-11-20/ --performance-measure QUALITY_ABSOLUTE`
+`sparkle validate_configured_vs_default --solver Solvers/VRP_SISRs/ --instance-set-train Instances/X-1-10/ --instance-set-test Instances/X-11-20/ --objective quality`

 ## Generate a report